-Dr. Kukekov is the sole member of our Board's Compensation Committee.
+Dr. Kukekov is currently the sole member of our Board's Compensation Committee.
 Dr. Kukekov is an "independent director" based on the definition of independence in Listing Rule 5605(a)(2) of The Nasdaq Stock Market.
+Messrs.
+Williams and Rosa have been nominated to serve as members of our Board's Compensation Committee.
+Each of Mr. Williams and Mr. Rosa will be an "independent director" based on the definition of independence in Listing Rule 5605(a)(2) of The Nasdaq Stock Market.